Did you know?

 Maybe you’re questioning your sexual identity or you just want to chat with someone about the GLBTQ community on campus.

-The Gay Lesbian Bisexual Transgender Queer Resource Center at CU is an awesome resource for talking about, learning about and exploring sexual identity on campus.
+The Gay Lesbian Bisexual Transgender Queer Resource Center at CU is an awesome resource for talking about, learning about and exploring sexual identity.

 The center provides educational and social programming for the GLBTQ community (and allies) on campus, while also acting as an advocacy group and voice for equal rights.